Found Sound: What happens when you send a producer into the field with just a microphone for company?

 Electronic music production can be a solitary pursuit.
 Using just the digital canvas of a laptop the modern producer can access almost any sound.
 As such whole tracks are conceived and created without the need to shift from the chair you’re sitting in.

-In new series, Field Trips we invite some of the UK’s finest producers and beatmakers, to don a warm coat, open the studio door and venture into territory unknown.
+In new series, Field Trips we invite our favourite producers to don a warm coat, open the studio door and venture into territory unknown.

-The premise is simple: Find a unique location and take a producer on a search for sounds.
+Find a unique location and take a producer on a search for found sounds.

 For this first outing – we invited the prolific beatmaker and all-round-nice-guy, Paul White to join us on a bumpy boat ride to one of the UK’s most mysterious places: The Maunsell Sea Forts.